 What is Cable Tray?

-A cable tray is a type of a containment used to support insulated electrical cables used for power distribution, control, and communication.
+An Electrical cable tray is a type of a containment used to support insulated electrical cables used for power distribution, control, and communication.

 - High Voltage Power Lines.